ckan/ckan/doc/configuration.rst

  package_form = standard

 This sets the name of the form to use when editing a package.
 This can be a form defined in the core CKAN code or in another setuputils-managed python module.
 The only requirement is that the setup.py has an entrypoint for the form defined in the `ckan.forms` section.
-See :doc:`package_forms`
+See :doc:`forms`

 rdf_packages